Why a Community is Important during Tough Times

 Monarch Mindset Squad Facebook Group

 I started a women’s coaching program, Champion Mindset Coaching, almost two years ago, which turned into Monarch Mindset Coaching.
-And while I have pulled back on this and working with “Everyday Human” Accountability Coaching (men and women), I still have my Monarch Mindset Squad Facebook Group.
+And while I have pulled back on this and working with “Everyday Human” Accountability Coaching (men and women), I still have my Becoming a Butterfly Facebook Group.

 It is a group where women can come to a safe place to connect and share things they may need help with.
 So if you are interested, join.
-I am not a person that will over post, but I also want to let others know that they will always have a safe place to connect with others if they need to.
+I am not a person that will overpost, but I also want to let others know that they will always have a safe place to connect with others if needed.

 What Can I Do to Help?

 So, let me ask you this?
 Do you have a community that you connect with?
-What are you doing to help yourself in 2022 to reconnect with people?
-Are you interested in learning more about my accountability coaching or triathlon program?
-Click the links to learn more, and then go ahead and fill out the application to connect via Zoom.
-I want to know if I can help you first!
+What are you doing to help yourself in 2023 to connect with people?